Neverlow512/OMEGA-T-Research/README.md

 ---

-**9. Future Research Directions**
+**9. Future Research Directions (if necessary)**

 OMEGA-T provides a solid foundation.
 My immediate next steps involve:

 *   **UI Resilience:** Exploring more robust element identification methods, implementing advanced ML-based behavior and path recognition.
 *   **Advanced Evasion:** Researching techniques to counter more sophisticated fingerprinting and behavioral analysis.
 *   **Analyzing Advanced Defenses:** Leveraging the OMEGA-T framework and methodology to systematically analyze and develop bypass techniques for advanced anti-bot systems.
 This is the focus of my next report: **"Breaking the Unbreakable: Analyzing Arkose Labs' CAPTCHA Resilience in iOS Apps"**.